 FIRE Launches ‘So to Speak: The Free Speech Podcast’

 The fight for free speech has many stories.
-That’s why FIRE is proud to launch So to Speak: The Free Speech Podcast, in which we will take an uncensored look at the world of free expression through personal stories and candid conversations.
+That’s why FIRE is proud to launch a new free speech podcast, So to Speak: The Free Speech Podcast, in which we will take an uncensored look at the world of free expression through personal stories and candid conversations.

 This morning, we released the first of our bi-weekly episodes, featuring our own President & CEO Greg Lukianoff and long-time FIRE friend and Brookings Institution Senior Fellow Jonathan Rauch.